patrickhuber/component-model/design/mvp/Explainer.md

    assumptions that NaN payload bits are preserved by the other side (since they often aren't).

+The `own` and `borrow` value types are both *handle types* that are lifted-from and lowered-into `i32` values that index an encapsulated per-component-instance *handle table* that is maintained by the [canonical definitions](#canonical-definitions).
+The uniqueness and dropping conditions mentioned above are enforced at runtime using dynamic trapping guards and bookkeeping maintained by these canonical definitions.
+By way of metaphor to operating systems, handles are analogous to file descriptors, which are indices into a table maintained by the kernel.

 The subtyping between all these types is described in a separate [subtyping explainer](Subtyping.md).
 Of note here, though: the optional `refines` field in the `case`s of `variant`s is exclusively concerned with